ealtili/prismacloud/README.md

 - Terraform installed on your machine.
 - Access to Prisma Cloud with appropriate permissions to list policies.
 - Replace values in credentials.json
+- create policies folder (normally terraform can handle folder creation but i've been informed in somecases it didnt work without folder)

 ## Usage